-Based in our Zurich office, David is an experienced sustainability consultant, project manager and economist.
-David has worked extensively with companies from SME’s to MNC’s in the Financial Services, Industrial Products & Chemicals, Pharmaceuticals & Life Sciences and Retail & Consumer Goods business sectors.
-He works with his clients to create and capture long term business value primarily in the field of stakeholder engagement programs, materiality determination approaches, strategy and governance development, performance metrics development, sustainability-related ratings submissions and internal management systems, processes and controls.
+Based in our Zurich office, David is an experienced sustainability thought leader, project manager and economist.
+David has worked extensively with companies from SME’s to MNC’s in the Financial Services, Energy & Extractives, Pharmaceuticals & Life Sciences and Retail & Consumer Goods business sectors.
+He works with his clients to create, capture and measure long-term business value primarily in the fields of stakeholder engagement programs, materiality determination approaches, strategy and governance development, performance metrics development, sustainability-related ratings submissions and internal management systems, processes and controls.

-Further, David has a solid experience in working with a broad range of sustainability-related Standards both in an advisory and assurance provider capacity.
+David has a wealth of experience in working with a broad range of sustainability-related Standards and frameworks both in an advisory and assurance provider capacity.

 Prior to joining AccountAbility, David worked for 14 years at PwC, 12 of which were with the Sustainability & Climate Change Practice.